rohan-singh987/disney-hotstar.github.io/README.md

 ## Step-1
 Start by cleaning the app
+remove unwanted files from your project

 ## Step -2
-Divide Poject int components and pages
+Divide Poject in  components and pages
 	----> 1.Header
 	----> 2.Home
 		----> 1.Slider